Jawabreh2k/PWC-MAP-APP/README.md

 # PWC-MAP-APP

-`this app is for map its allow the user to search for the city`
+`This app is for map search it allows the user to search for any city he wants `

-> pthe tec we use